 Further Information About Safety Checking And Police Vetting

-An intending student will be police vetted under the mandatory requirements of the Vulnerable Children’s Act (2014) as a student on practicum who is a non core worker working in a group in an Early Childhood centre.
+An intending student will be police vetted under the mandatory requirements of the Children’s Act 2014 (formerly the Vulnerable Children’s Act 2014) as a student on practicum and as a core worker in an Early Childhood centre.
 NZPF is the agency who makes the application to the NZ Police vetting Service.
 A designated person at regional level will process the police vet application and the Safety Check.
 Your information will be treated confidentially as required by the Privacy Act.

 There is a schedule of very serious offences which would exclude someone from working with children.
-You will find these listed in The Vulnerable Children’s Act (2014) which can be read at http://www.legislation.govt.nz.
+You will find these listed in The Children’s Act 2014 (formerly the Vulnerable Children’s Act 2014) which can be read at http://www.legislation.govt.nz.